 Yes, quite nerdy…I know 🙂

-I published a post last summer about buying a boat.
+A few summers back we actually bought a boat.
 The Peach’s wanted a boat and we saved up cash to buy a used, but very nice boat for the family.

 The opportunity cost of purchasing that boat cost our family the opportunity of investing more for our retirement and for our kids’ college.

 Andrea and I went as far as to look well beyond the cost of the boat, and included the cost of the monthly upkeep, the fuel costs, and all those little (giant) costs of owning a boat.
-We then looked at the entire opportuniy cost of buying a boat versus investing more into our retirement accounts.
+We then looked at the entire opportunity cost of buying a boat versus investing more into our retirement accounts.

 We bought the boat anyway.